kimwalisch/Pseudosquares-Prime-Sieve/README.md

             B.clear(x);
 ```

-In the code section above from Sorenson's paper, one sieves using the integers ≤ `min(s,sqrt(l))`.
+In the code snippet above from Sorenson's paper, one sieves using the integers ≤ `min(s,sqrt(l))`.
 The variable `l` (left) corresponds to the lower bound of the current segment, but its use is incorrect here.
 One needs to use the current segment's upper bound instead, which is named `r` (right) in Sorenson's paper:

 ```C++
 //** Sieve by integers d up to s, gcd(d,m)=1